 Result: Get a good grasp of the candidate’s current skills and potential.

 To increase the rate of success of the candidate as a new member of the team.
 To increment the capacity of the team with quality members.

-After the candidate passes the code challenge have a talk with code live session with a little pair programming presenting new scenarios related to the position and ask questions.
+After the candidate passes the code challenge, talk with code live session with a little pair programming presenting new scenarios related to the position and asking questions.

 It’s okay to don’t know.
 Do not pretend, charlatans are easily spotted.
 And it’s expected also to reason about the unknown.